Life As a Police or Sheriff’s Patrol Officer

 - Policewoman

-Job Opportunities for Police and Sheriff’s Patrol Officers
+Job Outlook for Police and Sheriff’s Patrol Officers

 In the United States, there were 684,200 jobs for Police or Sheriff’s Patrol Officer in 2016.
 New jobs are being produced at a rate of 7% which is above the national average.
 The Bureau of Labor Statistics predicts 47,700 new jobs for Police or Sheriff’s Patrol Officer by 2026.
-Due to new job openings and attrition, there will be an average of 49,500 job openings in this field each year.
+There will be an estimated 49,500 positions for Police or Sheriff’s Patrol Officer per year.

 The states with the most job growth for Police or Sheriff’s Patrol Officer are Utah, Texas, and Nevada.
 Watch out if you plan on working in New Jersey, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.